Farmer–Labor Party: Farmer–Labor Party of the United States

 In July 1920, the Labor Party of the United States changed its name to the Farmer–Labor Party.
-It nominated Utah lawyer Parley P. Christensen for President of the United States.
+It nominated Utah lawyer Parley Parker Christensen for President of the United States.
 Christensen finished particularly strongly in Washington, netting over 77,000 votes in that state alone.
 In total, Christensen received over 265,000 votes from voters of the 19 states in which the Farmer–Labor Party was on the ballot.

 Also during the 1920 election, the Farmer–Labor Party candidate for the United States Senate in Washington state, C. L. France received 25% of the vote, coming in second place.
 This was the best performance by the Farmer–Labor Party in a state election outside Minnesota, which would soon become its main stronghold.
 The party's candidate for Governor of New York was Dudley Field Malone, a former Democratic Collector of the Port of New York, who achieved 69,908 votes in the state election, versus 159,804 for the Socialist candidate Joseph D. Cannon.
 However Rose Schneiderman, the party's candidate for U.S. Senator from New York only received 15,086 votes versus 151,246 for Socialist Jacob Panken.

-In November 1921, as part of a lengthy world tour, Parley Parker Christensen obtained two interviews with Vladimir Lenin in Moscow.
+In November 1921, as part of a lengthy world tour, Parley P. Christensen obtained two interviews with Vladimir Lenin in Moscow.
 The official organ of the Farmer–Labor Party was a newspaper published in Chicago called The New Majority.
 Editor of this paper was Robert Buck, a Fitzpatrick-Nockles loyalist.

 The 1922 Convention of the Farmer–Labor Party was attended by 72 delegates, representing organizations in 17 states.
 Victor Berger, Seymour Stedman, and Otto Branstetter attended the proceedings as fraternal delegates of the Socialist Party of America.
 The convention decided to transform the FLP organization into a federated body of labor organizations on the model of the British Labour Party.

 The Farmer–Labor Party sent delegates to the second conference of the Conference for Progressive Political Action, which met December 11–12, 1922, in Cleveland.
 The conference defeated a motion to establish an independent political party by a vote of 52–64, with the Socialist and Farmer–Labor Party delegations on the short side.
 At the close of the conference, the Farmer–Labor Party delegation announced that they would no longer affiliate with the CPPA.